 After quality trimming, users can write sangerReadF into a FASTA file.
 Below is the one-liner that needs to be run.
 This function, writeFasta, mainly depends on writeXStringSet function in Biostrings R package.
-Users can further set the compression level through it.
+Users can

 Users can download the output FASTA file of this example.